splorp/wordpress-comment-blacklist/readme.md

 ### Mad Props

+*“So much for using Akismet.”*

 I would like to thank [Mika Epstein](https://github.com/ipstenu), [Claudio Schwarz](https://github.com/purzlbaum), and [Volker Schmidt](https://github.com/volkerjschmidt) for their suggestions, testing, and reports from the field.
+Also, thanks to [Chris Burton](https://twitter.com/chrisburton/status/431581759277633536) for the above tweet.

 ### History